saturnRangs/KivyMD_Playground/README.md

-# 📱 KIVYMD Playground 📱
+# 📱 KivyMD Playground 📱

 These are some examples of the tools I've built using Kivy and KivyMD.
 Each section includes a python file and a .kv file which contains the formatting and layout of each screen.
 To display the screen, you must run the .py file, not the .kv file.